paulvanbladel/aurelia-auth/README.md

 Other OAuth1 and Oauth2 than the above mentioned providers can be simply added by editing the extensible configuration file.

-Basically, Aureliauth does not use any cookies but relies on a JWT (jason web token) stored in the local storage of the browser:
+Basically, Aureliauth does not use any cookies but relies on a JWT (json web token) stored in the local storage of the browser:

 ![JWT in local storage](./pictures/TokenViaDevelopmentTools.png)